Integration Tips and Resources¶

 Depending on your headset and application, you may wish to adjust the virtual offset between the device and the user’s eyes within the game engine.
 An example of this might be a custom experience/headset integration in which hand alignment needs to be as closely matched as possible.
 You can adjust these values within the game engine.
 See our Unity or Unreal documentation for more details.

 If you need to cover the device with glass or clear plastic, it should be placed directly on the top window’s surface.
-Ensure the glass or plastic panel stays very clean (smudges will degrade tracking quality) and use the VR Visualizer to make sure the panel is not blurring or refracting the light.
+Ensure the glass or plastic panel stays very clean (smudges will degrade tracking quality) and use the Visualizer to make sure the panel is not blurring or refracting the light.

 You can access stereo infrared images using the Image API.
 This can be used for augmented reality video passthrough applications.
 Combined with retroreflective markers and computer vision techniques, the Image API also makes it possible to track the position of physical objects as well as hands.
 An experimental software build, LeapUVC, is available to provide access to even more camera controls.